Sunday, September 12, 2021

 11 am sharp (Yoga warm-up at 10am)

 Running is not required!
-You can also walk, bike, skate or roll.
+You can also walk or roll.
 5K is two loops around the park and at a walking pace will take about 45-60 minutes.
 Light refreshments and socializing will take place in the park afterward.

-If you cannot make it to the event or would like to make an additional contribution, please sponsor a participant either outside prison or inside or one of each.
+If you cannot make it to the event or would like to make an additional contribution, please sponsor a participant either outside prison, inside prison or one of each.
 Contact us for more information on sponsoring!

-Proceeds will be split between the Warchest Program and the campaign to Free Russell Maroon Shoatz .
+Proceeds will be split between the Warchest Program and the campaign to Bring Mumia Home.
 The ABCF Warchest program sends monthly stipends to Political Prisoners and Prisoners of War who have insufficient, little, or no financial support.

 Register for the 5K

-Thanks for your support by running/walking/biking/skating the 5K!
-Everyone must fill out the following form to register NO LATER THAN AUGUST 24TH so that you receive your official shirt the day of the event.
+Thanks for your support by running/walking/rolling the 5K!
+Everyone must fill out the following form to register NO LATER THAN AUGUST 27TH so that you receive your official shirt the day of the event.